MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-excel-file-onedrive.md

 ---
 # Refresh a dataset created from an Excel workbook on OneDrive, or SharePoint Online

-You can import Excel workbooks that are stored on your local machine, or in cloud storage such as OneDrive for Business or SharePoint Online.
+You can import Excel workbooks that are stored on your local machine, or in cloud storage such as OneDrive for work or school or SharePoint Online.
 We will look at the advantages of using cloud storage for your Excel files.
 For more information on how to import Excel files into Power BI, see [Get data from Excel workbook files](service-excel-workbook-files.md).

 ## What are the advantages?